Dog Dream Meanings (Complete Dictionary for Dreams About Dogs)

 From a scientific perspective, there may be something to Freud and Jung's theories.
 Recent studies point toward dreaming as a method of processing emotions and constructing memories.
 According to these studies, dreams strip away heightened emotions and consolidate them into memories to protect the mind against stress.

-Whatever the reason behind why we dream, the link between experience, emotion, and memory is strong, and dream interpretation may be a way to make sense of what you see after you close your eyes.
+Whatever the reason behind why we dream or what does it mean when you dream about someone, the link between experience, emotion, and memory is strong, and dream interpretation may be a way to make sense of what you see after you close your eyes.

 The key to dream interpretation is detail.
 There are many possible meanings behind seeing a dog in your dreams, so try to remember as much as you can about your dream to add greater context.

 Did you see the dog inside or outside?
 Was it at a distance away from you, or was it close by?
+Were you being chased by a dog in a dream?
 Was it malnourished or healthy?
 Was it a house pet or wild animal?
 Try to remember as much as you can about the dog, including the environment surrounding you and the animal.

 You should also consider smaller symbols within your dreams.
 Note any pictures on the walls, smaller creatures and animals, language, numbers, and colors.
 These seemingly minor details can piece together a more coherent meaning for you.